alumae/kaldi-gstreamer-server/README.md

     ws://server:8888/speech?content-type=audio/x-raw,+layout=(string)interleaved,+rate=(int)44100,+format=(string)S16LE,+channels=(int)1

-Audio can also be encoded using any codec recognized by GStreamer (assuming the needed packages are instealled on teh server).
+Audio can also be encoded using any codec recognized by GStreamer (assuming the needed packages are installed on the server).
 E.g., to send audio encoded using the Speex codec in an Ogg container, use the following URL to open the session (server should automatically recognize the codec):